Background Knowledge and Reading Comprehension

 Taking trips, a train ride, visits to a museum, a beach, a lake, or a forest are all ways of building background knowledge.

-And, as mentioned above, using videos can improve factual knowledge.
+As mentioned above, using videos can improve factual knowledge.
 The factual knowledge study reported in Enhancing Students’ Learning of Factual Knowledge concludes that a blended learning approach that utilized Internet video clips improved students’ vocabulary development and showed a significant increase in test scores.

 In our reading and spelling programs, we not only include reading passages on background knowledge topics that kids should know something about, but we also include digital field trips and field trip ideas to get your kids out learning from the real world.